Chart Color Schemes

 Fairfield East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Fairfield East is around 5,472, reflecting an increase of 274 people since the 2021 Census.
-This growth corresponds to a 5.3% rise from the previous population count of 5,198.
-The change was inferred by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 31 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,749 persons per square kilometer, placing Fairfield East in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 5.3% growth since census is within 2.5 percentage points of the state (7.8%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, the estimated population of Fairfield East is around 5,472 as of Feb 2026.
+This reflects an increase of 274 people since the 2021 Census, which reported a population of 5,198 people.
+The change is inferred from the resident population of 5,366 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,749 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Fairfield East's 5.3% growth since census positions it within 2.5 percentage points of the state (7.8%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to experience a significant population increase, with an expected growth of 1,905 persons, reflecting a gain of 33.0% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+A significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to grow by 1,925 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 33.2% in total over the 17 years.

 Frequently Asked Questions - Population